 2. Get 3 quotes.
 Always get 3 quotes.

 When it came time to take the plunge, I had three different companies come out to give us quotes.
-My first quote from from Window World.
-They had vinyl windows and came highly recommended from a friend who used them at their house.
+My first quote from Window World.
+They had vinyl windows and came highly recommended by a friend who used them at their house.
 Their quote came in around $8,000.
 About what I expected to replace 14 windows and a sliding glass door.

 My next quote was from Renewal by Anderson.
-The salesman told us, I should say, warned us that their windows were VERY high end.
-What I wasn’t ready for was how high end they really were.
+The salesman told us, I should say, warned us that their windows were VERY high-end.
+What I wasn’t ready for was how high-end they really were.
 He quoted us $56,000.
-FIFTY SIX THOUSAND DOLLARS.
+FIFTY-SIX THOUSAND DOLLARS.
 And it was a hard sale too.
 Sign now and I’ll give you a huge discount type of sale.
 No thanks.
 Maybe if we lived in a harsher climate it would make sense but for San Diego weather?
 Unnecessary for this house and for our budget.

-Finally I had US Window and Door come and give us a quote.
+Finally, I had US Window and Door come and give us a quote.
 They had replaced our windows at our condo and we had a wonderful experience working with them.
 I knew their product, Milgard, was good both from personal experience and their reputation in the industry.
 (I used to work in the building supply industry and had a lot of coworkers come from their organization.)
 They quoted two different styles and I actually preferred the look of the one that was cheaper – my husband was shocked – and they were in line with the first quote, around $8000.

-Since we had such a good first hand experience working with US Window and Door before, we went with them.
+Since we had such a good first-hand experience working with US Window and Door before, we went with them.
 I think it’s important though to do your due diligence and get various quotes when you go into a big project like this.

 3. Understand the process